 On June 11, 2020, our Sponsor agreed to loan us up to \$300,000 to be used for the payment of costs related to the Initial Public Offering pursuant to the Note.
 The Note was non-interest bearing, unsecured and due on the date we consummate the Initial Public Offering.
-We borrowed \$300,000 under the Note, and repaid the Note in full on August 7, 2020.
+We borrowed \$300,000 under the Note and repaid the Note in full on August 7, 2020.
+Subsequent to the repayment, the facility was no longer available to us.

-In addition, in order to finance transaction costs in connection with a Business Combination, the Initial Shareholders may, but are not obligated to, loan us the Working Capital Loans, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion.
+In addition, in order to finance transaction costs in connection with an initial business combination, the Initial Shareholders or their affiliates may, but are not obligated to, loan us the Working Capital Loans, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion.
 Each loan would be evidenced by a promissory note.
-The notes would either be paid upon consummation of the initial Business Combination, without interest, or, at the lender's discretion, up to \$500,000 of such loans may be converted upon consummation of the Business Combination into additional private warrants at a price of \$1.00 per warrant.
-If we do not complete a Business Combination within the Combination Period, the Working Capital Loans will be repaid only from amounts remaining outside the Trust Account, if any.
+The notes would either be paid upon consummation of the business combination, without interest, or, at the lender's discretion, up to \$500,000 of such loans may be converted upon consummation of the business combination into additional private warrants at a price of \$1.00 per warrant.
+If we do not complete a business combination within the Combination Period, the Working Capital Loans will be repaid only from amounts remaining outside the Trust Account, if any.
 The warrants would be identical to the Private Placement Warrants.
-As of December 31, 2021 and 2020, the Company had no borrowings under the Working Capital Loans.
+As of December 31, 2022 and 2021, the Company had no borrowings under the Working Capital Loans.